Citation Tools

 When Should I Cite?

-Quote: When you use phrases or sentences exactly as they appear in the source document.
-Note the quotation marks.
+• Quote: When you reuse phrases or sentences exactly as they appear in the original source document.
+Use quotation marks or set quotes off using block quotations.

-Paraphrase: When you restate an idea from the source document using your own words.
+• Paraphrase: When you restate an idea from the original source document using your own words.

-- Enabling your readers to examine the sources you used for themselves and expand their own research.
+• Enable your audience to track down and examine the sources you used for themselves and deepen their own understanding

 Watch the following video for a short introduction to citation: